vercel/examples/storage/postgres-starter/README.md

 cp .env.example .env.local
 ```

-Then open .env.local and set the environment variables to match the ones in your Vercel Storage Dashboard.
-Your keys should be available under your database's `.env` tab.
+Then open `.env.local` and set the environment variables to match the ones in your Vercel Storage Dashboard.

 Next, run Next.js in development mode: